danieljustus32/conky-config/README.md

   chmod +x start.sh
 ```

-Add `~/.conky/start.sh` to your list of startup applications, then edit the various config files in this directory to suit your system
+Add `~/.conky/start.sh` to your list of startup applications, then edit the various config files in this directory to suit your system.
+You can just run `./start.sh` to start conky for the first time.
+Note: It may be helpful to add a 5-10 second delay on this command, as I've experienced either X or certain window managers not playing nice with Conky when it tries to run while the desktop environment is still being initialized.
+Hope you find this useful!